SarbajitChatterjee/sarbajit-portfolio/mba-projects/Entrepreneurship/README.md

 💼 Team Behind DiaTrack
 Abhishek Negi, Sarbajit Chatterjee, Amit Iragavarapu

+📄 Files in this Folder:
+Entrepreneurship.pdf – Final graded project report for DiaTrack

 🧩 The founding team blends technical backgrounds (Computer Science) with consulting, policy, and business (MBA) experience — aligned to the T-shaped skill model with a roadmap for expert hiring in biomedical and regulatory fields.